TBHostGenetics/data_harmonisation/README.md

 - Malay (40)
 - Nama (40)

-Before merging reference datasets, make sure the bim file format are the same for all datasets and all used the hg19 build for chromosome positions
+Before merging reference datasets, make sure the bim file format are the same for all datasets and all used the hg19/GRCh37 build for chromosome positions.

 Convert vcf files to plink binary format: